-- + Physical environment.
++ Physical environment.
 This involves considering the environmental or physical cues that can demystify for boys of color ways in which to be successful.
-The indicators include classroom displays of cultural diversity of populations present around the world, consistent displays of student work including rubrics on how to achieve success with each assignment, and inclusive policies and practices that consider emotional/cultural factors and the physical safety of students. - + Student leadership and voice.
+The indicators include classroom displays of cultural diversity of populations present around the world, consistent displays of student work including rubrics on how to achieve success with each assignment, and inclusive policies and practices that consider

+Student leadership and voice.
 This involves considering the extent to which boys of color feel they are provided opportunities to be heard and voice concerns and feedback to adults.
 While teachers and administrators may feel they offer ample opportunities to everyone, the school environment can provide unspoken social cues to boys of color that cause them to feel limited.
-The indicators include development of student-led groups that provide feedback to the school, providing opportunities for positive child development (e.g., field trips), and antidiscrimination policies and practices that promote student self- monitoring and support for diversity.
+The indicators include development of student-led groups that provide feedback to the school, providing opportunities for positive child development (e.g., field trips), and antidiscrimination policies and prac-